snoyberg/posa-chapter/warp.md

 ### Composer for HTTP response body

-For `ResponseBuilder` and `ResponseSource`, the `Builder` values provided by the application are packed into a list of byte arrays.
+For `ResponseBuilder` and `ResponseSource`, the `Builder` values provided by the application are packed into a list of `ByteString`.
 A composed header is prepended to the list and send() is used to send the list in a fixed buffer.